ibm-cloud-architecture/refarch-caseportal-app/docs/demoflow.md

 # Inventory Plus Demonstration
-This article is the script to demonstrate the Inventory plus application.
+This article is the script to demonstrate the different features for the Case Inc Portal.

+## Inventory plus application.